![]() |

 max_mul | Maximum multiplier (maximum rate = base_hz * max_mul) | |

-res_ns | Required resolution of the timing or 0 to accept default |
+res_ns | Required resolution of the timer or 0 to accept default |

 Definition at line 444 of file event_machine_timer.c.